rootstrap/blog/content/Android Arc Components - Amaury Ricard.md

 </layout>
 ```

-Also they added binding adapters in order to create custom properties or listeners for each layout for example:
+Also, they added binding adapters to create custom properties or listeners for each layout.
+For example:

 ``` kotlin
 @BindingAdapter("app:addPersonAdapter")